Marine Weather and Tide Forecast for Bradenton, FL

 Marine Forecasts

-Today - Southeast winds 5 to 10 knots, becoming west late.
+Today - West winds 5 to 10 knots.
 Seas 1 foot or less.
-Wave detail: west 1 foot at 2 seconds and southeast 1 foot at 3 seconds.
+Wave detail: west 1 foot at 5 seconds.
 Bay and inland waters light chop.
+A slight chance of showers and Thunderstorms early this morning.
+A slight chance of showers and Thunderstorms early this afternoon.

-Sunday night - Northwest winds 10 to 15 knots, becoming north 15 to 20 knots after midnight.
+Wednesday night - Northeast winds 15 to 20 knots.
 Seas 2 to 3 feet.
 Bay and inland waters choppy.
+A chance of Thunderstorms.
+Showers likely, mainly in the evening.

 7 Day Forecast for Marine Location Near Bradenton, FL